miroadamy/miroadamy.com/content/posts/2019-11-20-from-jekyll-to-hugo.md

 The blog <http://thinkwrap.wordpress.com/> is still out there and ends in 2009 with the post [The Fork at the end of this blog](https://thinkwrap.wordpress.com/2009/12/29/the-fork-at-the-end-of-this-blog/).

-The <https://blog.thinkwrap.com/> evolved over years into something much more corporate-ish and enterprise-ish and eventually disappeared with Thinkwrap purchase of
+The <https://blog.thinkwrap.com/> evolved over years into something much more corporate-ish and enterprise-ish and eventually disappeared with Thinkwrap purchase by Tenzing.

 ### Version 2 - 2 blogs in Wordpress

-After halting the <http://thinkwrap.wordpress.com/> for my personal stuff, I have exported and reimported the content into different WordPress blog and hooked it under domain that clearly indicates that it was my personal blog and personal opinions: <https://miroadamy.wordpress.com/>
+After stoppin the use of <http://thinkwrap.wordpress.com/> for my personal stuff, I have exported and reimported the content into different WordPress blog and hooked it under domain that clearly indicates that it was my personal blog and personal opinions: <https://miroadamy.wordpress.com/>

 This blog is still out there and it's "separate existence" started with [this post](https://miroadamy.wordpress.com/2009/12/30/blog-reloade/) in December 2009.